 Which is to say I don’t.
-There are some exceptions, though – I adore the salty/crunchy goodness of these rosemary beet chips, and at least a few times a year I crave the unmistakable, earthy tang of beet kvass.
+There are some exceptions, though – I adore the salty/crunchy goodness of these rosemary beet chips, and at least a few times a year I crave the unmistakable, earthy tang of this beet kvass recipe.

 Ruby red and rich in gut-friendly probiotics, it has long been revered in Russia as a blood tonic, liver cleanser and digestive aid.
 It’s so woven into their folklore that it makes an appearance in War and Peace, where “Tolstoy describes how Russian soldiers took a ladle full of kvass before venturing from their barracks onto the Moscow streets during a cholera epidemic.” (source 1, source 2) Why might they have done that?
 Let’s take a closer look . . .